Meziu/rust-horizon/src/doc/rustc/src/platform-support/armv6k-nintendo-3ds.md

 The toolchain also provides a `libc` implementation, which is required by `std` for many of its APIs, and a helper library `libctru` which is used by several of the helper crates listed in [Requirements](#requirements).
+This toolchain does not, however, include all of the APIs expected by `std`, and the remaining APIs are implemented by `pthread-3ds` and `linker-fix-3ds`.